Ethics

 I speak on cybersecurity for attorneys, and often that can fall within the "ethics" continuing legal education (CLE) category because it deals with the professional duties of confidentiality, competence, and more.

-But consider that at a traditional "ethics" level, attorneys can find themselves in complex ethical situations requiring solid ethical analysis.
+Further, attorneys can find themselves in complex ethical situations requiring solid ethical analysis.
 Attorneys learn a lot of confidential information, and are in the midst of different people and clients, with tricky conflicts and a multitude of rules to protect clients.
 This creates unusual situations.
 It requires analysis of the things we discussed above, especially (1) who is the client, which indicates who is owed the duty, (2) giving proper legal advice to the client, (3) complying with laws and the multitude of rules for attorneys.

 There is no shortage of attorneys who were suspended or disbarred for violating these many ethical rules.